 - Bake the hamantaschen empty like with the funfetti but fill the centers with Nutella.
 You can drizzle chocolate over them as well.

-- Make them lemon by adding 1 teaspoon of lemon zest to the cookie dough.
-Fill the hamantaschen with lemon curd.
+- Make them lemon by adding 1 TBSP of lemon zest and 1/2 tsp of lemon extract to the cookie dough.
+Fill the hamantaschen with lemon curd!

 SPECIAL NOTE